At least 7 people were killed as a giant storm system hits the Southern U.S. - NewsBreak

 California storms bring more heavy rain, flooding and power outages

 Rounds of heavy rain, wind and snow are battering California once again, prompting flood alerts and power outages in several regions.
 The storms are expected to continue at least through the weekend, the National Weather Service said.
-President Joe Biden has declared the storms a major disaster and ordered federal aid to supplement local recovery efforts in affected areas.
+Flood warnings were issued across the Bay Area and Central Valley, including in...

-A Maryland TikToker raised more than $140K for an 82-year-old Walmart worker
+A winning ticket for the $1.35 billion Mega Millions jackpot was sold in Maine

-What started as an astounding act of kindness from complete strangers has paid dividends — quite literally — for two men in Maryland.
-Last month, Rory McCarty was hustling through his local Walmart near Cumberland, Md.
-He'd just run in to grab some batteries but got stuck in line.
-While waiting, he says he was struck by the cashier checking customers out.
+DES MOINES, Iowa — Maine scored its first Mega Millions jackpot — and someone beat the ill fortune of Friday the 13th — when a ticket purchased in the state matched the winning numbers for the lottery's estimated $1.35 billion grand prize.
+The lucky combination of numbers...

 Here's what we know about the classified documents found at Biden's home and office